 Performance obligations arising from the project contracts with customers (for example to install grain storage facilities) are fulfilled over time and respectively the revenue is recognized over time if any of the following criteria are met: (a) the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performs; (b) the Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or (c) the Group's performance does not create an asset with an alternative use and the Group has an enforceable right to payment for performance completed to date.
 If the Group can reasonably measure its progress towards complete satisfaction of the performance obligation, the Group recognizes revenue and expenses in relation to each contract over time, based on the progress of performance.
 The progress of performance is assessed based on the proportion of the costs incurred in fulfilling the contract up to date over to the total estimated costs of the contract.
 Group uses an input method in measuring progress because there is a direct relationship between the Group's effort (i.e., based on the labour hours incurred and materials used) and the output produced which provides a faithful depiction.
-When the Group is not be able to reasonably measure the outcome of a performance obligation (for example, in the early stages of a contract), but the Group expects to recover the costs incurred in satisfying the performance obligation, the Group recognizes revenue only to the extent of the costs incurred until such.
+When the Group is not be able to reasonably measure the costs incurred in satisfying the performance obligation, the Group recognizes revenue only to the extent of the costs incurred until such.
 When it is determined that the costs of the contract are expected to exceed the revenue, the entire estimated loss amount is recognized in profit (loss).